sjgorey/home-argocd-app-config/infrastructure/dashboard/README.md

 ## Security Notes

+- ⚠️  **Dashboard runs in insecure mode** - HTTP only between ingress and dashboard
+- ✅  **External access is still HTTPS** - TLS terminated at Traefik ingress
-- The admin-user has cluster-admin privileges - use with caution
+- ⚠️  **Admin-user has cluster-admin privileges** - use with caution in production
-- Consider creating more restrictive RBAC for production use
+- ✅  **Simplified certificate management** - only ingress needs TLS certificates
+- 💡  **Good for development** or when you have proper network security between ingress and pods

+## Benefits of Insecure Mode

-- The ingress is configured to skip certificate verification for the dashboard's self-signed certificates
+1. **Simpler setup** - No need to manage dashboard's internal certificates
+2. **Easier debugging** - Can access dashboard directly via HTTP for troubleshooting
+3. **Ingress TLS termination** - Centralized certificate management at ingress level
+4. **Less resource usage** - Dashboard doesn't need to handle TLS encryption